Santander Consumer Bank (Germany)

-The Santander Consumer Bank AG is a German credit institution in the legal form of a corporation with headquarters in Mönchengladbach.
+Santander Consumer Bank AG, trading as Openbank Deutschland is a German credit institution in the legal form of a corporation with headquarters in Mönchengladbach.
 It is a wholly owned subsidiary of the Spanish Banco Santander S.A.

 The Santander Group is one of the largest banks in the world with over 133 million customers and presence in more than 40 countries.
 In Germany, the bank is represented by the Santander Consumer Bank AG.
 The Santander Consumer Bank AG has a loan portfolio of €30.8 billion and has about 5.6 million customers.

 The business model of Santander Consumer Bank AG is based on three pillars: retail banking, vehicle financing and consumer financing.
 The Santander Consumer Bank AG is the largest manufacturer-independent bank in the field of car, motorcycle, and (motor) caravan financing and maintains ten dealer sales centers in the metropolitan areas of Hamburg, Frankfurt, Leipzig, Munich, Hanover, Berlin, Stuttgart and Mönchengladbach.
 The consumer financing business focuses on the consumer electronics, computer and furniture retail sectors.

 The Santander Consumer Bank AG has 211 branches in Germany (as of 31 December 2017).
 All banking services are also offered directly via online and telephone banking.
 In total, Santander employs 3,672 people in Germany.

 The Santander Consumer Bank AG is a member of CashPool, the Bankenfachverband e.V., the Bankenarbeitsgemeinschaft e.V. and the Verband deutscher Pfandbriefbanken.
 Santander is affiliated to the Deposit Guaranty Fund of the Bundesverband deutscher Banken.